 Since Bonnie’s birth, whenever Susan and Charles visited Arlene in Florida they would take Bonnie out for walks.
 Bonnie was a very happy, great natured little dog.

 Charles and Susan could not imagine their household without Bonnie in it.
 Moving to New Hampshire had to have been quite an experience for Bonnie.
 Her first winter was Bonnie’s first experience with snow and with freezing cold weather.
+A picture of Bonnie in snow for the first time can be seen on her website.

 Bonnie loved going to places like Belletete’s and Home Depot – where staff nearly always fussed over her and gave her treats.
 Same with her trips into People’s Bank and the GFA Federal Credit Union where she was always welcomed.
 She loved going to the Alltown gas station where Charles would always take her for a walk around the grounds.